-One North Carolina Fund is a grant program that awards cash to qualified companies based on a minimum set of requirements, which varies based on the county tier designation
+One North Carolina Fund is a grant program that awards cash to qualified companies based on a minimum set of requirements, which varies based on the county tier designation.

-- The Technology Development Tax Credit allows a credit equal to a percentage of qualified research expenses - The Job Maintenance and Capital Development fund allows grants for businesses that have at least 2,000 employees, invest \$200 million in capital improvements, or 800 employees, and invest \$50 million for large manufacturing employers.
+• The Job Maintenance and Capital Development fund allows grants for businesses that have at least 2,000 employees, invest \$200 million in capital improvements, or 800 employees, and invest \$50 million for large manufacturing employers.